ApoB-100/MiniAutoKeyboard/README.md

 ### Required Libraries

-To run this script on the Adafruit Trinkey Rotary, the following libraries need to be copied onto the device:
+To run this script on the Adafruit Trinkey Rotary, the following libraries need to be available in the CircuitPython environment:

 - `board`
 - `touchio`